 What is an Elevator Pitch?

-A good elevator pitch is a short and sweet sales pitch that gets your message across in about 30 seconds.
+A good elevator pitch – in the UK we would probably prefer to call it a lift pitch – is a short and sweet sales pitch that gets your message across in about 30 seconds.
 Salespeople and marketers often use elevator speeches to spread the word about a product or service.
 However, they can also come in extremely handy in job interviews or when attending networking events.

 Even if you’re pleased with your current job, let’s say you have a fantastic idea you would love to share with the boss.
 If the company implemented your vision, it would save them time and money and catapult your career to dizzying heights.
 Everyone’s a winner!
 However, you know her time is precious, and she might not have time to hear you out.